tagyoureit/nodejs-poolController/README.md

 ### Web Clients
 1. [nodejs-poolControl.dashPanel](https://github.com/rstrouse/nodejs-poolControl.dashPanel).
 This is built primarily around the IntelliCenter but will work with *Touch.
-1. [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolContreller-webClient).
+1. [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolController-webClient).
 Built primarily around EasyTouch/IntelliTouch but will work with other systems.

+* This app has the default to only listen to clients from localhost (127.0.0.1).
+If you need to have clients connect from other machines you will need to change the [ip](#module_nodejs-poolController--config.json) in `config.json`.

 ### Home Automation Integrations
 **NOTE: Existing integrations built of 5.3 or earlier WILL NOT WORK.
 They need to be upgraded to leverage 6.0.  **